Analytics for Participant Engagement, what’s not working

 - Average time on site: Internet marketers understand that we only have a few seconds to make an impression on visitors to our site.
 Measuring the average time on site during and after a campaign gives us valuable information about the quality and helpfulness of the content we offer.
 If visitors stay on our site for an extended period, we know we are providing our target audience with the answers they are seeking out.

-If you are looking for SEO tools, SEO Keyword & Competitor analysis, and/or single site SEO check out the Sopreso SEO Platform.
+If you are looking for SEO tools, SEO Keyword & Competitor analysis, and/or single site SEO check out our SEO Platform, AiSERP.com.